-Prochlorococcus marinus MIT9313, a LLIV clade representative, shows potential to inhabit future warmer temperate zones year-round, as it grows under a 4 h photoperiod, expected in winter, or at light-attenuated depths.
-MIT9313 demonstrates an unexpected tolerance to higher light levels and cumulative diel PUR, but only under low oxygen conditions of 25 µM and 2.5 µM (Fig. 7), enabling MIT9313 to grow in OMZ, even at depths closer to the surface.
-MIT9313 carries a gene encoding (S)-2-hydroxy-acid oxidase [78], with a Km for [O2] of ~250 µM (Fig. 11), which produces H2O2.
+Prochlorococcus marinus MIT9313, a clade LLIV representative, shows potential to inhabit future warmer temperate zones year-round, as it grows even under a 4 h photoperiod, expected in winter, or at light-attenuated depths.
+MIT9313 demonstrates an unexpected tolerance to higher light levels and cumulative diel PUR, but only under low oxygen conditions of 25 µM and 2.5 µM (Fig 5A), enabling MIT9313 to grow in OMZ, even at depths closer to the surface.
+MIT9313 carries a gene encoding (S)-2-hydroxy-acid oxidase [81], with a Km for [O2] of ~250 µM (Fig 8), which produces H2O2.
 Growth at lower [O2] may protect MIT9313 from auto-intoxication from production of H2O2.
 We hypothesize that under 250 µM O2 and higher blue light, P. marinus MIT9313 suffers photoinhibition, resulting in part from the inactivation of PSII caused by the production of H2O2.
-This photoinhibition is compounded by limited inducible repair for PSII, due to the absence of FtsH 1 and 2 expression in P. marinus MIT9313 [45].
+This photoinhibition is compounded by limited inducible repair for PSII, due to the absence of FtsH 1 and 2 expression in P. marinus MIT9313 [48].
 MIT9313 shows remarkable ability to thrive under very low [O2], potentially allowing it to expand into broader ecological niches.
-These results are supported by Fig. 2 showing PSI protein subunits annotated as derived from MIT9313 detected at depths > 120 m, along with PSII subunits at depths from 50 m to 200 m in regions where O2 was 15 µM.
-Bagby and Chisholm [84] suggest that O2 has a protective role in Prochlorococcus under lower carbon dioxide environments when carbon fixation is limited.
-The deep water environments typical for MIT9313 are relatively nutrient rich, and Prochlorococcus take up and metabolize various sugars [85–87] and amino acids [88].
-In future work we aim to test whether MIT9313 is using photosynthesis to drive CO2 fixation in low O2 environments, or whether PSII generation of O2 acts as an electron sink for respiration, using ATP for maintenance and to take up nutrients from the surroundings.
-Partensky et al. [15] indeed found that in the low-light conditions found in the OMZ, MED4, SS120 and MIT9313 all became net O2 consumers, suggesting that low light levels cause the respiratory chain to consume more O2 than the photosynthetic electron transport chain generates, thus contributing to maintenance of the low O2 environment.
+Our results are supported by Fig 2 showing protein subunits derived from MIT9313 detected frequently at depths > 120 m in regions where O2 was 15 µM.
+Bagby and Chisholm [87] suggest that O2 has a protective role in P. marinus under lower carbon dioxide environments when carbon fixation is limited.
+The deep water environments typical for MIT9313 are relatively nutrient rich, and P. marinus take up and metabolize various sugars [88–90] and amino acids [91].
+In future work could test whether MIT9313 is using photosynthesis to drive CO2 fixation in low O2 environments, or whether PSII generation of O2 acts as an electron sink for respiration, using ATP for maintenance and to take up nutrients from the surroundings.
+Partensky et al. [17] indeed found that in the low-light conditions found in the OMZ, MED4, SS120 and MIT9313 all became net O2 consumers, suggesting that low light levels cause the respiratory chain to consume more O2 than the photosynthetic electron transport chain generates, thus contributing to maintenance of the low O2 environment.

+In warming oceans, P. marinus clades will differentially expand into new regions.
+Competition among clades will be driven not simply by light levels, but by their differing capacities to tolerate and exploit combinations of photoperiods, light levels, and [O2].
+Clade HLI (including MED4) is excluded from short photoperiod regimes, typical of temperate winters at light attenuated depths.
+In contrast, clade LLIV (including MIT9313) may exploit higher light niches under expanding OMZ conditions, where low O2 relieves the stresses of oxidative stress and PSII photoinhibition.

+Acknowledgements

+Makoto Saito for edits and feedback pertaining to the Ocean Protein Portal dataset.
+Miranda Corkum maintained cultures and trained personnel in culture handling.
+Carlie Barnhill (Mount Allison Student) assisted with code for import of multicultivator growth data files.
+Sarah Arthur & Daytona McMackin (Mount Allison Students) assisted with culturing and setting up multicultivator runs.

 References

 1. Chisholm SW, Frankel SL, Goericke R, Olson RJ, Palenik B, Waterbury JB, et al. Prochlorococcus Marinus nov.
 Gen. Nov.
 Sp.: An oxyphototrophic marine prokaryote containing divinyl chlorophyll a and b.
 Archives of Microbiology.
 1992;157: 297–300. doi:10.1007/BF00245165